-An example showing how to deliver your counter offer in an email
+It's best to deliver your counter offer in an email.
+Here is a counter offer email example with detailed explanation.

 When you deliver your counter, you have another opportunity to make your case for the maximum possible salary.
 And, more importantly, you can help the recruiter or hiring manager make a strong case to whoever is holding the purse strings.
 Your counter will probably require approval by someone higher up the chain of command, so you should give them everything they need to make the strongest case possible for you.
 Most of the time, if you’re this far in the process, they want to make things work, so this is the perfect time to make your case again.